rayjung95/react103-wine-api-redux/instructions/1-react-router.md

 });
 ```

-Finally we define a generic route for all the unmapped paths and render a `NotFound` component:
+Finally we define a generic route for all the unmapped paths and render a `NotFound` component in that case:

 ```javascript
 <Route path="*" component={NotFound} />